WukLab/LITE/README.md

 # Caution:
 This is a BETA version.
 We will have our stable version ready soon.
 For more information please check [LITE Paper](https://dl.acm.org/citation.cfm?id=3132762) appeared in *SOSP'17*.
+LITE could also run in python by importing ctypes.
+There is an example code from [pyLITE](https://github.com/wilso467/pyLITE).
+This has not been verified by the LITE team.
+Use it with your own caution

 ## How To Run LITE